Nabagata/interview-prep/README.md

 > Let us consider page reference string 7 0 1 2 0 3 0 4 2 3 0 3 2 and 4
 > page slots.
 Initially, all slots are empty, so when 7 0 1 2 are
-> allocated to the empty slots —&gt; 4 Page faults.
+> allocated to the empty slots —> 4 Page faults.
 0 is already there
-> so —&gt; 0 Page fault.
+> so —> 0 Page fault.
 When 3 came it will take the place of 7 because
-> it is not used for the longest duration of time in the future.—&gt; 1
+> it is not used for the longest duration of time in the future.—> 1
 > Page fault.
-0 is already there so —&gt; 0 Page fault.
+0 is already there so —> 0 Page fault.
 4 will takes
-> place of 1 —&gt; 1 Page Fault.
+> place of 1 —> 1 Page Fault.
 Now for the further page reference
-> string —&gt; 0 Page fault because they are already available in the
+> string —> 0 Page fault because they are already available in the
 > memory.
 >
 > Optimal page replacement is perfect, but not possible in practice as